Staff

 Instructor & Studio Administrator

 Olivia Jenna Brown is a dancer/choreographer and dance educator who loves sharing the joy of movement with students of all ages.
-She is currently pursuing her MFA in Dance from Bennington College/formerly UArts School of Dance.
-Originally from NYC, Olivia trained at the acclaimed Alvin Ailey School, where she studied Ballet, Limon, Graham, Jazz, and Horton techniques.
+She is currently pursuing her MFA in Dance from Bennington College.
+Originally from NYC, Olivia trained at the Ailey School, where she studied Ballet, Limon, Graham, Jazz, and Horton techniques.
 She holds a BA in Dance from Macaulay Honors College at Hunter College.
-At Hunter, Olivia performed works by esteemed choreographers such as Doug Varone, Vicky Shick, and Monica Bill Barnes.
-Olivia’s pedagogy is informed by extensive studies in movement development with the Laban Bartenieff Institute of Movement Studies.
-In her dance teaching, Olivia aims to foster integrated neuromotor development and empower children to express themselves through creative movement.
-Olivia’s movement practice is grounded in her ongoing practices of somatics, contact improvisation, and contemporary dance.
-Her choreography, which explores Jewish themes and collaborative process, has been featured at venues across Philadelphia and in festivals such as Flair Dance (2021) and the Philadelphia Fringe Festival (2021, 2023).
-She is passionate about the healing potential of dance as a means of radically imagining and embodying positive change in the world.
+Her pedagogy is informed by extensive studies in movement development with the Laban Bartenieff Institute of Movement Studies.
+She aims to foster integrated neuromotor development and empower children to express themselves through creative movement.

 Loren Groendaal